 ''ADHD in adolescence has long-lasting effec"...

 - Patient Information:

-METADATE CD (methylphenidate hydrochloride extended-release capsules) is a central nervous system (CNS) stimulant.
+METADATE CD is a central nervous system (CNS) stimulant.
 The extended-release capsules comprise both immediate-release (IR) and extended-release (ER) beads such that 30% of the dose is provided by the IR component and 70% of the dose is provided by the ER component.
-METADATE CD (methylphenidate hydrochloride extended-release capsules) is available in six capsule strengths containing 10 mg (3 mg IR; 7 mg ER), 20 mg (6 mg IR; 14 mg ER), 30 mg (9 mg IR; 21 mg ER), 40 mg (12 mg IR; 28 mg ER), 50 mg (15 mg IR; 35 mg ER), or 60 mg (18 mg IR; 42 mg ER) of methylphenidate hydrochloride for oral administration.
+METADATE CD is available in six capsule strengths containing 10 mg (3 mg IR; 7 mg ER), 20 mg (6 mg IR; 14 mg ER), 30 mg (9 mg IR; 21 mg ER), 40 mg (12 mg IR; 28 mg ER), 50 mg (15 mg IR; 35 mg ER), or 60 mg (18 mg IR; 42 mg ER) of methylphenidate hydrochloride for oral administration.

-Chemically, methylphenidate HCI is d,l (racemic)-threo-methyl a-phenyl-2-piperidineacetate hydrochloride.
+Chemically, methylphenidate HCl is d,l (racemic)-threo-methyl α-phenyl-2-piperidineacetate hydrochloride.
 Its empirical formula is C14H19NO2•HCl.
 Its structural formula is:

-METADATE CD (methylphenidate hydrochloride extended-release capsules) also contains the following inert ingredients: Sugar spheres, povidone, hydroxypropylmethylcellulose and polyethylene glycol, ethylcellulose aqueous dispersion, dibutyl sebacate, gelatin, and titanium dioxide.
+METADATE CD also contains the following inert ingredients: Sugar spheres, povidone, hydroxypropylmethylcellulose and polyethylene glycol, ethylcellulose aqueous dispersion, dibutyl sebacate, gelatin, and titanium dioxide.

 The individual capsules contain the following color agents:

 10 mg capsules: FD&C Blue No. 2, FDA/E172 Yellow Iron Oxide